p-programming-language/plang/README.md

 becuz im bored
 ## Tools
-- gpc
+- pint
-    - The general P compiler
+    - The P interpreter CLI
 - prepl
-    - A interactive repl to run P in your terminal
+    - A read-eval-print loop to run P interactively inside of your terminal

 ### Developer only tools
 - test